Azure-Samples/MultiAgent_Azure_PostgreSQL_AutoGen0.4/README.md

     - You can use the provided helper file called db_util.py to set up your db.
 Just ensure to update .env file with your own credentials.

 ## Multi-agent group chat with a **planner agent**
-Provides a sequential multi-agent human-in-loop flow for answering user's question from the database.
+Provides a multi-agent human-in-loop group chat for answering user's question from the database.
 This uses a team type called "SelectorGroupChat".
 A planer agent is defined which is tasked with breaking down the ask to simpler tasks and identifying the right sequence of calling expert agents to execute those.

 **to test:**